aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/linear-extrusion/specifying-slices/_index.md

 - linear extrusion Java
 schemas:
 - type: TechArticle
-  headline: Create 3D Extrusion with Slices – Aspose.3D for Java
+  headline: Create 3D Extrusion with Slices Using LinearExtrusion.setSlices – Aspose.3D for Java
   description: Learn how to create 3d extrusion with slices using Aspose.3D for Java.
     This step‑by‑step guide covers linear extrusion, set rounding radius, and exporting OBJ.
   dateModified: '2026-05-24'
   author: Aspose
 - type: HowTo
-  name: Create 3D Extrusion with Slices – Aspose.3D for Java
+  name: Create 3D Extrusion with Slices Using LinearExtrusion.setSlices – Aspose.3D for Java
   description: Learn how to create 3d extrusion with slices using Aspose.3D for Java.
     This step‑by‑step guide covers linear extrusion, set rounding radius, and exporting OBJ.